 Baton Rouge region

 The same statistical reality also exists for Powerball jackpots.
-Powerball sales in Louisiana account for roughly 3 percent of total Powerball sales from all participating lotteries.
-Although every individual ticket has an equal chance of winning the jackpot, collectively, states with higher sales have a higher percentage of jackpot winning tickets.
-Since joining Powerball in 1995, Louisiana has had 14 jackpot winners for an average of about 1 a year.
+Although every individual ticket has an equal chance of winning the jackpot, collectively, states with higher sales have a higher percentage of jackpot-winning tickets.
+Since joining Powerball in 1995, Louisiana has had 15 jackpot winners.

 The Lottery will only issue one check to one person or business entity.
 Assuming the group does not have a separate tax ID number in the legal name of their group, the group will need to pick one of their members to sign the ticket and represent the group by completing the claim form and providing the required identification.
 When the group representative claims the prize in person at a lottery office, he or she will need a photo ID and their original Social Security card.
 The prize check will be issued to the person the group selects and that person will be responsible for distributing the prize money to the group members.
 It is not possible for some group members to take the cash option while others choose the annuity.